cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 > Note the usage of handlers in modules is optional, modules can still use the existing design.
 This design is meant to
 > be a new way to write modules, with proving in mind, and is not meant to replace the existing design.

+This proposal is for server/v2, Baseapp will continue to work in the same way as it does today.

 ### Pre and Post Message Handlers

 In the Cosmos SDK, there exists hooks on messages and execution of function calls.
 Separating the two we will focus on